-Welcome to the Router Table Dust Collection Box page! • Keep all of that router dust off of your shop floor • Made to work with an ordinary Shop-Vac® style vacuum • Designed for the SawStop® Cast Iron Router Table • Easily adaptable for most other router tables • Download free plans, pictures, and instructions so you can build your own
+Welcome to the Router Table Dust Collection Box page! • Keep all that router dust off of your shop floor • Made to work with an ordinary Shop-Vac® style vacuum • Designed for the SawStop® Cast Iron Router Table • Easily adaptable for most other router tables • Download free plans, pictures, and instructions so you can build your own

 Front of the Dust Collection Box Mounted Under a SawStop Benchtop Router Table